cmmerritt/ufo-headpiece/README.md

 A wearable, animated LED UFO headpiece, originally built for the 2025 [McMinnville UFO Fest](https://ufofest.com/)

 ## How it works
-A Neopixel ring, mounted in a 3D-printed UFO, cycles through custom light patterns running from a Feather RP2040 and powered by a LiPo battery
+A NeoPixel ring, mounted in a 3D-printed UFO, cycles through custom light patterns running from a Feather RP2040 and powered by a LiPo battery

 ## Difficulty
 Beginner/intermediate (depends on your familiarity and comfort level with things like basic soldering and preparing a file for 3D printing; see "Skills needed")